-- The Federal Government provides research assistance (e.g., climate change). - Ongoing Federal research is encouraged.

-4. Funding

-- The Federal Government may assist in funding studies, capital dike improvements, preparedness and recovery programs.
-Periodically, the Federal Government co-funds with the Provincial Government programs for flood protection, for example: - the Federal Government provided funds toward the 2006 Lower Fraser Hydraulic Modeling study which was completed by the Fraser Basin Council (FBC); - in 2007, \$33 million for flood mitigation initiatives to address concerns related to anticipated spring freshet water levels; - in 2009 and 2010, \$6.3 million was awarded to Richmond through the Federal and Provincially funded Flood Protection Program; - in 2013, \$2 million was awarded to Richmond through the Federal and Provincially funded BC Building Canada Fund; - in 2016, \$1.7 million was awarded to Richmond through the Federal and Provincially funded National Disaster Mitigation Fund; and - in 2017 the City of Richmond was awarded \$1.1 million for flood protection planning through the National Disaster Mitigation Program. - Ongoing Federal funding is encouraged.

-5. Dredging & Foreshore

-- The Port of Vancouver completes annual dredging of the South Arm of the Fraser River. - There is considerable federal land along the perimeter dikes on Lulu Island and Sea Island.
-The City works together with the Fisheries and Oceans Canada, as well as other Federal stakeholders, on a project-specific basis to identify any concerns or opportunities while completing flood protection upgrades.
+- The Federal Government provides research assistance (e.g., climate change). - Ongoing Federal research is encouraged. - 4.
+Funding - The Federal Government may assist in funding studies, capital dike improvements, preparedness and recovery programs.
+Periodically, the Federal Government co-funds with the Provincial Government programs for flood protection, for example: - the Federal Government provided funds toward the 2006 Lower Fraser Hydraulic Modeling study which was completed by the Fraser Basin Council (FBC); - in 2007, \$33 million for flood mitigation initiatives to address concerns related to anticipated spring freshet water levels; - in 2009 and 2010, \$8.6 million was awarded to Richmond through the Federal and Provincially funded Flood Protection Program; - in 2014, \$2 million was awarded to Richmond through the Federal and Provincially funded BC Building Canada Fund; - in 2017, the City of Richmond was awarded \$1.1 million for flood protection planning through the National Disaster Mitigation Program; - in 2019, the City of Richmond was awarded \$13.8 million for flood protection infrastructure upgrades through the Disaster Mitigation and Adaptation Fund; and - in 2019, the City of Richmond participated in the national Smart Cities Challenge for the opportunity to win \$10 million. - Ongoing Federal funding is encouraged. - 5.
+Dredging & Foreshore - The Port of Vancouver completes annual dredging of the South Arm of the Fraser River. - There is considerable federal land along the perimeter dikes on Lulu Island and Sea Island.
+The City works together with the Fisheries and Oceans Canada, as well as other Federal stakeholders, on a project-specific basis to identify any concerns or opportunities while completing flood protection upgrades. - 6.
+Summary - The City is committed to co-operating with the Federal Government and encourages ongoing Federal flood protection programs and funding assistance.

-6. Summary

-• The City is committed to co-operating with the Federal Government and encourages ongoing Federal flood protection programs and funding assistance.